 100 calorie treat (examples: 2 small cookies, glass of wine, 1/2 cup serving of reduced fat ice cream)

-Keep your weekday food plan in mind and adjust downwards slightly to allow for an indulgence such as a meal in a restaurant complete with bread, shared appetizer, entree, adult beverage, and a shared dessert (or the equivalent.)
+Follow your weekday food plan plus add an indulgence such as a meal in a restaurant complete with bread, shared appetizer, entree, adult beverage, and a shared dessert.
+Your indulgence is your choice!

 1. The better you adhere to your weekday plan, the more wiggle room you’ll have on the weekends.

 2. Tracking your food on your weekends helps you to recognize how far your indulgences go.
-If your progress is disappointing (you can expect to lose an average of 1-2 pounds weekly with this program) you will be able to see if you’re carrying your weekends off too far.
+Don’t count calories, but do jot down what and how much you’re eating.
+If your progress is disappointing (you can expect to lose an average of 1-2 pounds weekly with this program) you will be able to see if you’re carrying your “weekends off” too far.

 3. Increase your physical activity.
 Try to get more movement into every day.
 Pedometers are motivating and an easy way to achieve 10,000 steps a day.
 More steps gives you more weekend freedom!
 Increasing your metabolism allows you to eat more because you burn more calories at rest!